Correlation structure of the corrector in stochastic homogenization: Introduction

 \section{Introduction}

-Consider the solution $u_\eps : \R^d \to \R$ of the equation
+Consider the solution $u_\varepsilon: \mathbb{R}^d \to\mathbb{R}$ of the equation

-where $f$ is a bounded smooth function, $A$ is a random field of symmetric matrices on $\R^d$, and $\eps > 0$.
-If $A$ is uniformly elliptic and has a stationary ergodic law, then $u_\eps$ is known to converge as $\eps \to 0$ to $\uh$, the solution of
+where $f$ is a bounded smooth function, $A$ is a random field of symmetric matrices on $\mathbb{R}^d$, and $\varepsilon> 0$.
+If $A$ is uniformly elliptic and has a stationary ergodic law, then $u_\varepsilon$ is known to converge as $\varepsilon\to0$ to $u_{\mathsf{h}}$, the solution of

-where $\Ah$ is the (constant in space, deterministic) \emph{homogenized matrix}.
-This asymptotic result becomes more interesting if we can \begin{enumerate} \item devise (provably) efficient techniques to compute the homogenized matrix; \item estimate the error in the convergence of $u_\eps$ to $\uh$. \end{enumerate} Doing so requires to introduce some additional assumption on the type of correlations displayed by the random coefficients; we assume from now on that they have a finite range of dependence.
-These problems were discussed in several works \cite{yuri, capiof,boupia,boivin,vardecay,conspe,confah} (see also \cite{cafsou, armsma} for non-divergence form operators), but optimal error bounds were worked out only recently in \cite{glotto, glotto2,glmo,gno} for (1), and in \cite{homog,gno-2scale} for (2) (in the discrete-space setting).
+where $A_{\mathsf{h}}$ is the (constant in space, deterministic) \emph {homogenized matrix}.
+This asymptotic result becomes more interesting if we can: \begin{longlist}[(2)] \item[(1)] devise (provably) efficient techniques to compute the homogenized matrix; \item[(2)] estimate the error in the convergence of $u_\varepsilon$ to $u_{\mathsf{h}}$. \end{longlist} Doing so requires to introduce some additional assumption on the type of correlations displayed by the random coefficients; we assume from now on that they have a finite range of dependence.
+These problems were discussed in several works \cite{yuri,capiof,boupia,boivin,vardecay,conspe,confah} (see also \cite{cafsou,armsma} for nondivergence form operators), but optimal error bounds were worked out only recently in \cite{glotto,glotto2,glmo,gno} for (1), and in \cite{homog,gno-2scale} for (2) (in the discrete-space setting).

-While controlling the size of the errors in homogenization is useful, it would be better (and it is our aim) to describe precisely what the errors look like when $\eps$ is small.
-As an analogy, if the convergence of $u_\eps$ to $\uh$ is a law of large numbers, then we are looking for a central limit theorem.
+While controlling the size of the errors in homogenization is useful, it would be better (and it is our aim) to describe precisely what the errors look like when $\varepsilon$ is small.
+As an analogy, if the convergence of $u_\varepsilon$ to $u_{\mathsf{h}}$ is a law of large numbers, then we are looking for a central limit theorem.

-The present paper is a first step towards this goal.
-In a discrete-space setting, it was proved in \cite{glotto} that stationary correctors exist for $d \ge 3$ (recall that we assume that the random coefficients have a finite range of dependence).
-In this case, let us write $\phi_\xi$ for the (stationary) corrector in the direction $\xi$ [see \eqref{defcorr}].
-Under a minor smoothness assumption on the random coefficients, we show that for large~$x$, the correlation $ \expec{\phi_\xi(0) \ \phi_\xi(x)} $ becomes very close to
+The present paper is a first step toward this goal.
+In a discrete-space setting, it was proved in \cite{glotto} that stationary correctors exist for $d \geqslant3$ (recall that we assume that the random coefficients have a finite range of dependence).
+In this case, let us write $\phi _\xi$ for the (stationary) corrector in the direction $\xi$ [see (\ref{defcorr})].
+Under a minor smoothness assumption on the random coefficients, we show that for large~$x$, the correlation $ \langle\phi_\xi(0) \tarpas \phi_\xi(x) \rangle$ becomes very close to

-where $\cGh$ is the Green function of the homogenized operator $-\na \cdot \Ah \na$, and $\Qx$ is a $d\times d$ symmetric matrix that can be expressed in terms of correctors, see \eqref{defQx}.
+where $\mathcal{G}_{\mathsf{h}}$ is the Green function of the homogenized operator $-\nabla \cdot A_{\mathsf{h}}\nabla$, and $\mathsf{Q}^{(\xi)}$ is a $d\times d$ symmetric matrix that can be expressed in terms of correctors, see (\ref{defQx}).